Bowrampet: Residential projects

 Rajiv Swagruha, a state-government project for providing houses to the middle class, has its project here.

 Commercial area

-Bowrampet has some shops in the village.
+Makuta's Multiplex is about to setup in Bowrampet area in near future.
 A public sector bank, SBH, has its branch here.
 Bowrampet is also home for Incub8 which is a Startup Incubator.
 Several private companies such as Edvenswa Tech, Edvenswa EPC, INLINE4 Engineering, Vanaha Essentials, Edvenswa Pharmaceuticals, etc. have their registered offices in Bowrampet.

 It is close to Bachupally, which is a major hub for shopping and big commercial establishments.

 Schools

-Bowrampet has some good schools in the vicinity like Oakridge International School, a leading IB school, has 15 acre campus.
-Delhi Public School(DPS), Laurus - the Universal school (4-acre campus), Ambitus world School, Unicent International School, Gayathri Vidya Layam etc. Other schools around are Kennedy High, Silver Oaks, Vikas, The Creek, Bhashyam, Victory Model School etc.
+Bowrampet is a hub for International Schools.
+Schools like Oakridge International School, a leading IB school, has 15 acre campus.
+Delhi Public School (DPS), Laurus - the Universal school (4-acre campus), Ambitus world School, Unicent International School, Geethanjali International School, Shantiniketan International School, Five Elements International School, Shikhara School, The Creek Planet School - Mercury Campus, Sri Vatsal Gurukul Vidyalaya, Sriveda Universe - The School, Vvyasa School, Pallavi International School, Academic Heights International School, Pragathi Central School, Slate - The School, Gayathri Vidya Layam, Nextgen School with 3 branches (Pragathi Nagar and Bowrampet) etc have their campuses in Bowrampet.
+Other schools around are Kennedy High, Vikas, Bhashyam, Victory Model School etc.

 Hospitals

 Bowrampet has Snigdha Ayurvedic Hospital which is rated highly since it started operating in February 2020.